 “Finished NY gig.
-Waiting out weather to fly back to ocean city md [sic] tonight.”
+Waiting out weather to fly back to ocean city MD [sic] tonight.”

-This text was sent by 30-year-old helicopter pilot, David Jenny, sent to his brother before he and four passengers took off from Tri Cities Airport in Endicott, New York on July 27th of last year.
+This text was sent by a 30-year-old helicopter pilot, David Jenny, sent to his brother before he and four passengers took off from Tri-Cities Airport in Endicott, New York on July 27th of last year.
 The weather along his route never really cleared that night, but Jenny lifted the Robinson R66 helicopter off the ground anyway, roughly an hour after he sent what would be his last text.

-During the flight, Jenny requested flight following from air traffic controllers at Greater Binghamton Airport under what is referred to as “visual flight rules,” meaning Jenny would receive traffic and other advisories from air traffic controllers, but would be flying based on visual cues outside the aircraft without relying on the helicopter’s instruments.
+During the flight, Jenny requested flight following from air traffic controllers at Greater Binghamton Airport under what is referred to as “visual flight rules,” meaning Jenny would receive traffic and other advisories from air traffic controllers but would be flying based on visual cues outside the aircraft without relying on the helicopter’s instruments.

 Roughly 30 minutes into the flight, Jenny contacted air traffic controllers at Wilkes-Barre/Scranton Airport, telling them that he had flown into instrument meteorological conditions (“IMC”).
 In other words, Jenny was unable to fly the aircraft based on visual cues and needed to use sophisticated instruments within the aircraft – instruments which he was not qualified to rely upon.
 He asked them to provide a heading to the nearest airport – Skyhaven Airport in Tunkhannock, Pennsylvania.
 Seconds later, Jenny said he was having trouble maintaining control of the helicopter.
 Air traffic controllers asked if Jenny was having trouble maintaining altitude.
 He was.